austinhuang0131/joinmatrix/guide/matrix-vs-guilded.md

 In the scope of this guide, the key reasons to move from Guilded to Matrix are:

-* **Lack of privacy for private communications**, as private conversations are not only unencrypted, but also actively scanned (scope of which depends on your settings, but some happen even when you disable all the filtering-related toggles)..
+* **Lack of privacy for private communications**, as private conversations are not only unencrypted, but also actively scanned.
 * **Closed source**, thus cannot be independently inspected.
 * **Lack of control for private data and no guarantee on reliability**, as Guilded is centralized, not federated.
 See [here](../matrix-vs-al/#centralized-platforms).
 * **Client-server API has serious performance issues**.
 This is verified by Guilded, has not been resolved despite several attempts.
+A Guilded channel causes ten times as much data to be retrieved as a similar Matrix room does.
 * **Guilded is owned by Roblox**.

 [Matrix addresses all of the above](../#why-matrix).